It’s our privilege to care for you. We want to keep doing it.

 Yes.
 Many people qualify for premium tax credits and subsidies based on their household income and family size.
 These credits reduce your monthly premiums, and cost-sharing reductions can lower out-of-pocket costs like copayments and deductibles for those who qualify.

-Subsidies are generally available to people with household incomes between 100% and 400% of the Federal Poverty Level (FPL).
+Today, subsidies are generally available to people with household incomes between 100% and 400% of the Federal Poverty Level (FPL).
 In some cases, people with incomes above this range may qualify for help depending on local costs and family size.
+However, unless extended by Congress, the enhanced subsidies (expanded eligibility and higher subsidy amounts) are set to expire on December 31, 2025.
+Please contact an Exchange/Marketplace independent broker (listed above) or visit healthcare.gov for more information.

 If your household income, family size or employment situation changes, you should report this to the Marketplace as soon as possible.
 You can update your application online or by calling the Marketplace, which can affect your eligibility for tax credits or coverage options.